What is Section 504?

 Pre-Referral Assistance: Pre-referral assistance is an important first step in serving students experiencing difficulties in school.
 Teachers may vary instructional and behavioral methodologies and expectations, and, by so doing meet students’ educational and behavioral needs; and thereby strengthen the general education program and reduce unnecessary referral.

-Pre-referral assistance, including strategies such as multi-tiered system of support (MTSS) formerly knows as response-to-intervention (RTI), is not intended to impede or be a substitute for necessary referrals for consideration of eligibility under the Individuals with Disabilities Act (IDA) or Section 504.
+Pre-referral assistance, including strategies such as multi-tiered system of support (MTSS), is not intended to impede or be a substitute for necessary referrals for consideration of eligibility under the Individuals with Disabilities Act (IDA) or Section 504.
 If at any time a teacher, counselor, administrator, other professional staff member, parent or guardian has reason to believe that the student’s difficulties may be attributable to a disability, the student should be referred for an evaluation.

 A student who, because of a suspected disability, is believed to need services under Section 504 is typically referred for a Section 504 evaluation by a parent, guardian, teacher, other certified school employee, the student if they are 18 years of age or older, or other concerned adult individual.

-The referral should be in writing (can use the referral form) and directed to the director of special services or may be given to the student’s school to be forwarded to the special services office.
+The referral should be in writing (can use the referral form) and directed (emailed or mailed) to the district 504 coordinator, Christine Conroy or may be given to the student’s school to be forwarded to the special services office.

 The parent/guardian/student if they are 18 will be contacted by the special services office to set up a time to meet and discuss the referral and provide written consent for a Section 504 evaluation if they decide they would like to pursue one.

-The parent/guardian/student if they are 18 will be provided with a copy of “Section 504 Notice of Procedural Safeguards” (can also be found on the website) with the notice of the referral.
+The parent/guardian/student if they are 18 will be provided with a copy of “Section 504 Notice of Procedural Safeguards” with the notice of the referral.

 The Section 504 evaluation will draw upon information from a variety of sources and may include: